 We do “avatar art” — a lot of it!

-Avatar art is similar to caricature art, but it’s usually “studio-done” and more precise than “quick-draw” caricatures.
+Avatar art is like caricature art, but it’s usually “studio-done” and more precise than “quick-draw” caricatures.

 Avatars are popular as gravitars or as images on social media and web sites.

-Avatars are a fun way of communicating who you are or what you’re about.
+Avatars are a fun way of communicating who you are or what do.